stride3d/stride-docs/en/manual/assets/edit-an-asset.md

 ![](media/property-grid-asset-properties.webp)

-Your changes will be reflected in the **asset preview** in real time.
+Your changes will be reflected in the **Asset preview** in real time.

 ![](media/asset-preview.webp)